 Program Activities & Opportunities

 An annual series of day-long conferences, which attract a broad audience of 150-200 participants, including physicians, medical students, nurses and other health care providers, scientists, lawyers, academics, and graduate students.
 Speakers come from medicine, philosophy, government, and law.
 Each year's conference focuses on a single timely issue.
-Past topics have included medical professionalism, organ transplantation, the Americans with Disabilities Act, money, and access to health care.
+Past topics have included medical professionalism, organ transplantation, the Americans with Disabilities Act, and Transgender medical care.
 The proceedings of many of these conferences have appeared in special issues of The Mount Sinai Journal of Medicine.
-In 2017, the twenty-seventh conference in this series focuses on Ethical Issues in Transgender Medical Care.
-You can find more information about the conference and register on the conference's Mount Sinai Events page:

 These conferences are supported by a grant from The John Conley Foundations